bradwestness/bradwestness.github.io/_posts/2019/2019-02-05-tuesdays-with-bernie-no-9-markets.md

 in the league, since the corporate-named stadium will no longer be "on theme."

-Being as it's headquartered out of Madison, American Family is on the not-so-horrible end of the corporate naming sponsor in my opinion.
+Being as it's headquartered out of Madison, American Family is on the not-so-horrible end of the corporate naming sponsor spectrum in my opinion.
 Assuming, at least, that the ultimate name of the stadium ends up being something innocuous like "American Family Ballpark" and not something truly gross like "Discount Double-check Field" (yes, I know that the "discount double-check" thing is actually State Farm).